iamrajeshkr/30-days-AI-Quiz-challenge/25_02_2025/Readme.md

 ---

 ### **1. Introduction**
-Today’s focus was on understanding **Long Short-Term Memory (LSTM)** networks, a type of Recurrent Neural Network (RNN) designed to handle sequential data like stock prices, weather data, or text.
+Today’s focus was on understanding **Long Short-Term Memory (LSTM)** networks, a type of Recurrent Neural Network designed to handle sequential data like stock prices, weather data, or text.
 Below is a summary of key concepts, diagrams, and takeaways.

 ---